Noosa Heads bus station

-Noosa Heads Bus Station is serviced by Kinetic Group bus routes to Sunshine Plaza, Nambour station, Sunrise Beach, Sunshine Beach and Tewantin.
+Noosa Heads bus station is serviced by Kinetic Sunshine Coast bus routes to Sunshine Plaza, Nambour station, Sunrise Beach, Sunshine Beach and Tewantin.
 It is near Hastings Street, Noosa Heads and is close to the Noosa Heads National Park.
 It is in Zone 8 of the Translink integrated public transport system.

 Until August 2011, it was also served by long-distance services operated by Greyhound Australia and Premier Motor Service.
 However, these now call at Noosa Junction bus station.

 Bus routes

 The following bus routes services Noosa Heads Bus Station: